This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Where to stay

-Though incredibly stunning Le Pirate is quite expensive, so for a cheaper option check out Blue Moon Homestay.
+Though incredibly stunning Le Pirate is quite expensive.
+For a cheaper option check out Blue Moon Homestay.
 It’s nothing fancy, but they offer clean and bright rooms where you can sleep off those hangovers.
 Located a bit inland on the east side of the island, it’s an easy walk home after a night out.
-250k Rp. will get you a room with a fan, private bathroom and free wifi.

 Where to eat